Public Information Act Policy

 |Computer copy||Actual cost of duplicating the tape, compact disc, flash drive, or printout (includes operator’s time + cost of medium)|

 Instead of having all of the records duplicated, you may choose to come into MHBE’s office to review them; you will still be responsible for the full costs incurred by MHBE in searching for and reviewing the records, which must be paid in full before your review.
-You must contact Betsy Charlow, Deputy Director of Marketing and Outreach, at the contact information below, to arrange for payment and to schedule an appointment to conduct your review.
+You must contact Betsy Plunkett, Deputy Director, Marketing and Web Strategies, at the contact information below, to arrange for payment and to schedule an appointment to conduct your review.
 Walk-in requests cannot be accommodated.
 If, during your review, you locate documents you wish to have copied, MHBE staff will have those copies made at the rates set out above.
 Requesters are not permitted to take files with them to make copies.

 CURRENT POSTAGE RATES